 All correspondence concerning interlibrary loan requests will be sent to UNC Charlotte E-mail accounts only.
 All students, faculty and staff requesting interlibrary loan materials must have a valid UNC Charlotte account.
 Students can activate this account via ITS.

-IV.
+III.
 Lending Policies [for other Libraries only]

 J. Murrey Atkins Library agrees to make its materials available to other libraries.
 Our library will reserve the right to decide whether a particular item should or should not be provided, and whether the original or a copy should be sent.
 The conditions of this service are based on the National Interlibrary Loan Code, the Interlibrary Loan Code for North Carolina Libraries, and all applicable Copyright Laws (Title 17, US Code).